Films proposed around the commemoration of January 27, 1945

 France, 1996, 22 minutes

-Short film on the transmission of memory, the memory of Jewish individuals and families who were victims of Nazism, whether or not all their members perished.
+Short film on the transmission of memory, the memory of Jewish people and families who were victims of Nazism, whether or not all their members perished.
 According to the poet Benjamin Fondane, it is an evocation of the victims in the fullness of their "human face", and not a documentary on Nazism or the Shoah.
-The images of camps, corpses or faces behind the barbed wire speak exclusively of the executioner.
-The subject of this film is to restore to the victims their identity as alive, to capture the intensity of the presence of men, women, children, a people whose we wanted to remove all traces.
+The images of the camps, corpses or faces behind the barbed wire are exclusively about the executioner.
+The subject of this film is to restore to the victims their identity as living people, to grasp the intensity of the presence of men, women, children, a people from which we wanted to make disappear any trace.

 Screening of the film Voyage by Emmanuel Finkiel